MikaAK/trello-burndown/README.md

-Webpack-NG-Seed
+angular2-seed
 ===

 *Requires Node >= 0.12*

 ## Included
-This includes Ng2 built with webpack.
+This includes angular2 built with webpack and has testing setup.
 It has the the ability to upload to S3.
 If you do not wish to upload to S3 make sure to disable that part of the config in the webpack config.

+#### Directives
+Comes with a few directives
+- Modal
+- Form-save

+#### Styles
+Uses ITCSS styles and has setup for that.
+Also a few helper classes and btn, forms and resets and other useful things

 ## Getting Started
 When you start the application it will be setup on port `4000`